Zorin95670/e2e-test-runner/README.md

 Then I delete "<key>" in localstorage
 Then I set localstorage field "<localStorageField>" to context field "<contextField>" Then I set localstorage field "<localStorageField>" to context field "<contextField>" as "<type>"

+# 🌐 URL Navigation & Assertions
+Given I visit "<url>"
+Given I reload to "<url>"
+Then I expect current url is "<url>"
+Then I expect current url contains "<url>"
+Then I expect current url matches "<regex>"
+Then I expect the current URL no longer is "<url>" Then I expect the current URL no longer contains "<text>" Then I expect the current URL no longer matches "<regex>"
 ```

 ## 🚧 Missing a Step?